-\begin{replem}{lemma:make_equitable} Let $W$ be the cell of $\pi'$ that is chosen as a splitting cell in some arbitrary iteration of the \texttt{while} loop of the procedure $\mathtt{make\_equitable}(G, \pi, \alpha)$.
+\begin{replem}[\textbf{\ref{lemma:make_equitable}}] Let $W$ be the cell of $\pi'$ that is chosen as a splitting cell in some arbitrary iteration of the \texttt{while} loop of the procedure $\mathtt{make\_equitable}(G, \pi, \alpha)$.
 Let $W'$ be any cell of $\pi'$ that precedes $W$ in $\pi'$ (that is, it corresponds to a smaller color).
-Then for any two vertices of a same color in $\pi'$ the numbers of their adjacent vertices from $W'$ are equal. \end{replem} \begin{proof} To simplify terminology, we call the cells $W'$ satisfying the condition stated in the last sentence of the lemma \emph{neutral}.
+Then $W'$ does not cause any splitting, i.e.,~for any two vertices of a same color in $\pi'$ the numbers of their adjacent vertices from $W'$ are equal. \end{replem} \begin{proof} To simplify terminology, we call the cells $W'$ satisfying the condition stated in the last sentence of the lemma \emph{neutral}.
 More precisely, we say that a set $X$ of vertices from a graph $G$ is \emph{neutral} with respect to a coloring $\pi$, if for each cell $W$ of $\pi$ and for each two vertices $v_1$ and $v_2$ from $W$ the numbers of vertices from $X$ adjacent to $v_1$ and $v_2$ are equal.
 In that terminology, the lemma claims that any cell $W'$ of $\pi'$ preceding $W$ is neutral with respect to $\pi'$.

 Note that if some set $X$ is neutral with respect to a coloring $\pi$, then it is also neutral with respect to any coloring $\overline{\pi}$ finer than $\pi$.

 Furthermore, we say that a cell $X$ of $\pi$ is \emph{conditionally neutral} with respect to $\pi$ if for each coloring $\overline{\pi}$ finer than or equal to $\pi$ if all the cells that precede $X$ in $\pi$ are neutral with respect to $\overline{\pi}$, then $X$ is also neutral with respect to $\overline{\pi}$.
 Note that if a cell $X$ is neutral with respect to $\pi$, it is also conditionally neutral with respect to $\pi$.